neocogent/sqlchain/INSTALL.md

 If you select "pruning" mode in the sqlchain-init questions then it will send rpc calls to bitcoin to let it know when a block is processed.
 Bitcoin prunes in "block file units", each one being ~128MB.
 So when sqlchaind has completed all blocks in a given block file it is deleted.
 The pruning only works in manual mode and this is available in bitcoind >= 0.14.1 (otherwise you need to custom build bitcoind).

-### Testnet
+### Testnet / Other blockchains (as of version 0.2.5)

-You can use sqlchain with Bitcoin testnet.
-Just update bitcoin.conf with `testnet=1` and sqlchaind.cfg:

-- update rpc port to 18332 instead of 8332
-- if using blkdat mode be sure blkdat path includes testnet3 subdirectory

-I haven't tested this much yet but expect to do more when I test the electrum server.
+sqlChain and the sqlchain-init script now support multiple blockchains.
+Currently bitcoin and testnet have config settings and have been tested.
+I expect to add more coins as I get time to install and test.

 ### Other Details